Safety Data Sheet (SDS) Access

 Fill out the form to watch this Supervisor Safety Tip video.

-Hi, I'm Jill, Chief Safety Officer with Vivid Learning Systems.
+Hi, I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector and I'm here to help you identify and correct workplace safety hazards.
 For this series we're at Southern Minnesota Beet Sugar Cooperative in the heart of the upper Midwest to show you, no matter where you work, safety is for everyone.

 One of the more important parts of the Hazard Communication Law is ensuring safety data sheets are accessible to employees.
 So for example, if any employee has an exposure to a hazardous substance, let's say they inhaled a chemical or had exposure to their skin and they need access to the SDS for that product so they can read the first aid treatment recommendations.
 Additionally, if they need medical treatment, that SDS needs to accompany the employee to the medical provider so the provider knows how to treat them.
 That means SDSs need to be available during working hours and without barriers.

 The Hazard Communication Law specifically states SDSs must be readily accessible to employees, and that means whether they're stored electronically or on paper.
 SDSs can't be stored behind a locked door that only certain people have access to, or in a box on the wall with a lock on it, or with a supervisor that you have to ask permission to get to them, or in an electronic system that's so password protected that no one can get to them, or so borrowed in an electronic system that you'd need special knowledge on how to reach them.
 That's not access.

 Today I have with me, Brandy, the safety director here at the Beet Sugar Cooperative.
 Brandy I'm wondering how do you make SDSs available?
 What sort of forms do you store them in here?